Along with the Holy Spirit prayer, the prayer of Psalm 23 is one of my favourite prayers.

 and I will dwell in the house of the LORD

-If you want to memorize Psalm 23, you may find it easier to learn the words of the famous and wonderful hymn -The Lord Is My Shepherd.
+If you want to memorize Psalm 23 as a prayer, you may find it easier to learn the words of the famous and wonderful hymn -The Lord Is My Shepherd.

 This hymn came to my mind at one of my darkest times and gave me great comfort.
 I remembered to sing it at other times to raise my faith and remind me of God's love.